Interface for accessing CodePipeline.

 GetPipelineState, which returns information about the current state of the stages and actions of a pipeline.

 ListActionExecutions, which returns action-level details for past executions.
-The details include full stage and action-level details, including individual action duration, status, any errors which occurred during the execution, and input and output artifact location details.
+The details include full stage and action-level details, including individual action duration, status, any errors that occurred during the execution, and input and output artifact location details.

 ListPipelines, which gets a summary of all of the pipelines associated with your account.